pingcap/blog/chaos-practice-in-tidb.md

 Typically, we write as many unit tests as we can to ensure all of our logics are covered, build sufficient integration tests to guarantee that our system can work well with other components, and do performance tests to improve the handling of millions of requests.

-Unfortunately, that’s not enough for a distributed system.
-No matter how many unit, integration, or performance tests we do, we still can’t guarantee that our system can withstand the unpredictability of in-production environment.
-We may meet disk failures, machine power lost, network isolation, and that’s just the tip of the iceberg.
+Unfortunately, that's not enough for a distributed system.
+No matter how many unit, integration, or performance tests we do, we still can't guarantee that our system can withstand the unpredictability of in-production environment.
+We may meet disk failures, machine power lost, network isolation, and that's just the tip of the iceberg.
 To make distributed systems like TiDB more robust, we need a method to simulate unpredictable failures and test our responses to these failures.
-That’s why we need Chaos Monkey.
+That's why we need Chaos Monkey.

 ## How to get "Chaotic"

 Not only did Netflix invent Chaos, it also introduced the concept of "Chaos Engineering," which is a methodical way to uncover system-level weaknesses.
 There are some core [principles](http://principlesofchaos.org/) of the Chaos Engineering, as well as a whole book on [Chaos Engineering](http://www.oreilly.com/webops-perf/free/chaos-engineering.csp).

 In TiDB, we apply Chaos Engineering to observe the state of our system, make hypothesis, conduct experiments, and verify those hypothesis with real results.
 We adhere to the principles, but also add our own flavors.
-Here’s our 5-step Chaos methodology:
+Here's our 5-step Chaos methodology:

 1. Use [Prometheus](https://prometheus.io/) as the monitoring tool to observe the status and behaviors of a TiDB cluster and collect the metrics of a stable cluster to establish a proxy for what a stable system looks like;

 2. Make a list of hypothesis of certain failure scenarios and what we expect to happen.
-One example in TiDB’s case: If we isolate one [TiKV](http://bit.ly/tikv_repo_publication) (the distributed key-value storage layer of TiDB) node from the cluster, the QPS (Queries Per Second) should drop, but will soon recover to another stable state.
+One example in TiDB's case: If we isolate one [TiKV](http://bit.ly/tikv_repo_publication) (the distributed key-value storage layer of TiDB) node from the cluster, the QPS (Queries Per Second) should drop, but will soon recover to another stable state.

 3. Pick a hypothesis from our list;